 8. Naval Ships: Naval ships, including aircraft carriers, frigates, and destroyers, are used by navies around the world for military purposes.
 However, some naval ships are occasionally open for public tours or serve as museums, allowing visitors to learn about naval history and maritime operations.

 9. Research Vessels: Research vessels are ships specifically designed for scientific exploration and oceanographic research.
-These ships play a crucial role in marine research, studying marine life, oceanography, climate change, and other scientific endeavors.
+These ships play a crucial role in marine research, studying marine life, oceanography, Climate change, and other scientific endeavors.
 Some research vessels offer opportunities for scientists, educators, and the public to participate in research programs or educational voyages.

 10. Floating Hotels: In some unique destinations, such as remote islands or off-shore resorts, floating hotels are used to accommodate guests.
 These hotels are typically designed as large, stationary structures built on pontoons or platforms and provide luxurious accommodations and amenities.